-As of the end of the 2022 fiscal year, the Environment, Health and Safety Committee was composed of Louis-Pierre Gignac (Committee Chair), Kim Keating, and Juliana L. Lam, all independent directors.
+As of the end of the 2023 fiscal year, the Environment, Health and Safety Committee was composed of Louis-Pierre Gignac (Committee Chair), Robert Krcmarov, and Juliana L. Lam, all independent directors.

-The Environment, Health and Safety Committee, over the course of the 2022 fiscal year, has:
+The Environment, Health and Safety Committee, over the course of the 2023 fiscal year, has:

-- reviewed and reported on incident frequency and severity rates, as well as specific incidents; - regularly reviewed the status of COVID-19 infection rates, vaccine rollouts, and testing programs in each of the Company's operations; - reviewed the deployment and implementation of the Corporation's Environmental, Health and Safety program (including, among other things, its Continuous Improvement Plan) throughout the Corporation's operations; - continued to review the Corporation's health and safety practices; and - on an ongoing basis, satisfied itself that the Corporation has developed, is implementing, and is maintaining policies, practices and procedures designed to ensure its compliance with legislation regulating the environment, health and safety in the various jurisdictions in which it conducts its business.
+- reviewed and reported on incident frequency and severity rates, as well as discussed specific incidents to determine whether policies or procedures required augmentation; - reviewed and discussed COVID-19 related updates; - reviewed policies and practices related to vehicle safety such as cell phone usage, and journey management; - reviewed and discussed gender representation in the field and efforts to increase such representation; - reviewed the deployment and implementation of the Corporation's Environmental, Health and Safety program (including, among other things, its Continuous Improvement Plan) throughout the Corporation's operations;

+- reviewed and discussed succession planning for the Corporation's global safety team; - continued to review the Corporation's health and safety practices; and - on an ongoing basis, satisfied itself that the Corporation has developed, is implementing, and is maintaining policies, practices and procedures designed to ensure its compliance with legislation regulating the environment, health and safety in the various jurisdictions in which it conducts its business.

-In September 2021, Mr. John Burzynski and Mr. Ed Breiner completed their terms with the Environment, Health and Safety Committee.
+In September 2022, Ms. Keating completed her term with the Environment, Health and Safety Committee, and Mr. Krcmarov joined the Environment, Health and Safety Committee.

-REPORT OF THE HUMAN RESOURCES AND COMPENSATION COMMITTEE
+REPORT OF THE HUMAN RESOURCES AND COMPENSATION COMMITTEE (HRCC)

-The Human Resources and Compensation Committee of the Board of Directors is responsible for approving the compensation programs for the Corporation's Executive Officers.
+The HRCC of the Board of Directors is responsible for approving the compensation programs for the Corporation's Executive Officers.
 This responsibility includes approval of any employment contracts with, and salaries of, Executive Officers, bonuses, other payments, pension or benefit plans or programs, to or of such Executive Officers, and any action that would materially increase or decrease a benefit to any such Executive Officer as well as the responsibility for the administration and interpretation of the Stock Option Plan (as defined below) or any other similar plan applicable to directors or Officers.
-The following report is intended to assist Shareholders in understanding the basis for the Human Resources and Compensation Committee's compensation decisions during the 2022 fiscal year (see also "Disclosure of Compensation - Compensation Discussion and Analysis").
+The following report is intended to assist Shareholders in understanding the basis for the HRCC's compensation decisions during the 2023 fiscal year (see also "Disclosure of Compensation - Compensation Discussion and Analysis").

-Composition of the Human Resources and Compensation Committee
+Composition of the HRCC

-As of the end of the 2022 fiscal year, the Human Resources and Compensation Committee was composed of Kim Keating (Committee Chair), Jo Mark Zurel and Sybil Veenman, all independent directors.
+As of the end of the 2023 fiscal year, the HRCC was composed of Kim Keating (Committee Chair), Louis-Pierre Gignac, Robert Krcmarov, Sybil Veenman and Jo Mark Zurel, all independent directors.

-The Board looks to the past experience of each director in determining the composition of the Human Resources and Compensation Committee and strives to include a range of skills and experiences when making appointments to ensure the Human Resources and Compensation Committee is comprised of directors who are well qualified to consider the Corporation's compensation practices.
-The Board believes the Human Resources and Compensation Committee collectively has the knowledge, experience and background required to fulfill its mandate.
-Mr. Zurel has had executive responsibility for the human resources function of a reporting issuer and has served on the compensation committees and human resources committees of other public corporations, and is currently chair of the human resources committee of another public issuer.
-Ms. Keating and Ms. Veenman have been involved in the design, review and implementation of compensation programs, both as senior executives and as corporate directors serving on the compensation and human resources committees of other public companies.
+The Board considers the prior experience of each director in determining the composition of the HRCC and strives to include a range of skills and experiences when making appointments to ensure the HRCC is comprised of directors who are well qualified to consider the Corporation's compensation practices.
+The Board believes the HRCC collectively has the knowledge, experience and background required to fulfill its mandate.
+Mr. Zurel has had executive responsibility for the human resources function of a reporting issuer and has served on the compensation committees and human resources committees of other public corporations.
+Ms. Keating, Mr. Gignac, Mr. Krcmarov and Ms. Veenman have been involved in the design, review and implementation of compensation programs, both as senior executives and as corporate directors serving on the compensation and human resources committees of other public companies.

-Over the course of the 2022 fiscal year, the Human Resources and Compensation Committee has:
+Over the course of the 2023 fiscal year, the HRCC has: